Trading Glass

 Overlap Is Where the Action Lives

 The London/New York overlap from 12:00 to 16:00 UTC consistently produces the highest volume, widest ranges, and most decisive price movements in BTC/USDT.
-This four-hour window often accounts for 30-40% of the entire day's range.
+On rolling 90-day BTC/USDT samples (cf. Kaiko / Coinglass session-volume reports), this four-hour window has historically accounted for ~30-40% of the daily true range — confirm against your own data before sizing on it.

 Session Overlap Periods